laca-is/MASPY/README.md

 this adds all of the necessary logic to execute an agent. the following snippet shows how to create an `DummyAgent`.

-To create an instance of any agent, only their name is needed.
+To create an instance of any agent, only the Extension is needed.

+Technically, this is a MASPY Agent:

 #### Dummy Agent